mac389/llama-backend/README.md

 Backend
 ==============

+ 1. Scraping

+ 2. Pre-processing for natural language processing

+ 3. Formatting for app

   1. scrape_sinai.sh
    	   1. Acquires the text (without markup) of faculty web pages.
        1. Creates a folder for each university.
 Each file in the folder contains the text of the scientist's web page at the university.